Skip to content Skip to main navigation Skip to footer

 The Identification of Poor Households Programme (IDPoor) is part of the Government of the Kingdom of Cambodia’s ongoing efforts to reduce poverty.
 Being the government’s mandatory standard tool for targeting pro-poor measures in the country, the programme provides regularly updated information on poor and at-risk households to a large number of Government and non-governmental agencies to help them target services and social assistance.

-The IDPoor Programme gratefully acknowledges the longstanding support to its implementation from the German Federal Ministry for Economic Cooperation and Development (BMZ) and the Australian Department of Foreign Affairs and Trade, implemented by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.
+The IDPoor Programme gratefully acknowledges the longstanding support to its implementation from the German Federal Ministry for Economic Cooperation and Development (BMZ) and the Australian Department of Foreign Affairs and Trade, implemented by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH and the United Nations Development Programme (UNDP).

 Objective